-Definition of TestNG as per its documentation is:
+Definition of TestNG as per its documentation is as follows −

-TestNG eliminates most of the limitations of the older framework and gives the developer the ability to write more flexible and powerful tests.
+Eliminating most of the limitations of the older framework, TestNG gives the developer the ability to write more flexible and powerful tests.
 As it heavily borrows from Java Annotations (introduced with JDK 5.0) to define tests, it can also show you how to use this new feature of the Java language in a real production environment.

 TestNG uses more Java and OO features.

 Supports testing integrated classes (e.g., by default, no need to create a new test class instance for every test method).

 Separates compile-time test code from run-time configuration/data info.